stanete/stanete.github.io/_posts/2020-06-02-dos-and-donts.md

 ### Don’t schedule meetings for everything, sometimes a Slack message is enough

 Some even think [meetings are toxic](https://twitter.com/dhh/status/1242935396356354048?s=20) and [online meetings](https://www.youtube.com/watch?v=JMOOG7rWTPg) are even worse.
 I'm not that radical.
 But if a meeting is really needed, make sure it is well planned: it has a purpose, documentation to get prepared, an agenda and an output.

+### Wrapping up

+These rules are supposed to shape the team towards a healthier product mindset and culture.
+They are part of the utopia and they will never be respected 100% of the time.
+Our environment is complex and unpredictable and we are better that blindly following a list of rules.
+Be wise.

 Huge thanks to [undraw.co](https://undraw.co) for the illustrations.
 You can subscribe to my newsletter **With a grain of salt** and get notified every time I post something new.